 I baked my first pizza from the scratch when I was in grade 8 in school.
 That was the time I had read about yeast in my science class and the idea of seeing it multiply so rapidly right before our eyes (well not literally) made me experiment with it.

 I know most of us have tried making a pizza at home.
-There is no secret to it’s relatively easy recipe.
+There is no secret to it’s a relatively easy recipe.
 I’d like to share some of the tips and tricks I have learnt about home-made pizzas over the years.

 The Pizza has been baked in a gas tandoor instead of a conventional oven and mozzarella cheese chunks have been used instead of grated cheese